St4NNi/jam-rs/docs/TRACE_JSON.md

 metrics.
 Consumers should require exactly one header first and one footer last before treating the run as complete.

+## Jam Index records

+Jam Index uses the same schema-2.0 JSONL record sequence.
+Its run header has an input with role `jam_index` bound to the root `manifest.json`; it does not add JMA or remote-resource inputs.
+Candidate evidence uses `candidate.score_mode="jam_index"`.
+The candidate's shared-hash counts and containment values remain routing evidence, not alignment evidence.

+Ordinary dense chaining stages retain their existing names.
+A verified complete selected contig can instead emit stage 0 with `name="exact_contig"`, zero DP alignment attempts, and direct `=` alignment evidence. `archive_metrics.seed_bytes_read` is zero for Jam Index because no persistent positional seed section is read. `sequence_bytes_read` and `decoded_sequence_bases` account selected complete contigs.

+The output remains one JSONL or JSONL.zst stream.
+Separate contig IDs remain attached to their alignments and mosaic evidence; their appearance in one query-coordinate mosaic does not assert physical linkage.

 Evidence labels such as `alert` and `supported` are suitable downstream reports. `confirmed` requires independent mapping, marker, graph, or contextual evidence; `jam trace` does not emit a confirmed biological presence